 On 4 June 2016, officials from Morocco and the Netherlands signed a protocol to the 1972 social security agreement between the two countries.
-The protocol is the fourth to amend the agreement, and will enter into force after the ratification instruments are exchanged.
+The protocol is the third to amend the agreement, and will enter into force after the ratification instruments are exchanged.

 Tax Treaty between Morocco and Rwanda under Negotiation